Mikejo5000/vsts-docs-pr/docs/notifications/troubleshoot-not-getting-email.md

 ## Step 6: Check "Do not deliver" setting for the account
 Navigate to the account level notifications hub and click the `Settings` tab (click [here]() to learn how).
 If delivery setting is set to `Do not deliver`, then all team or groups that don't have explicit delivery settings will inherit this value.
 This setting alone doesn't necessarily indicate an email wasn't delivered but it could be.
 Continue with the next step to determine if a group or team delivery setting is inheriting this value and blocking delivery to your group or team.

-## Step 7: Check "Do not deliver" setting for any team or group
+## Step 7: Check "Do not deliver" setting for your team or group
+ If the team or group define a delivery setting for "Deliver to individual members", it's still possible that the team contains other groups which have a different delivery setting.
+Click [here]() to learn team membership is expaneded and how some members of the team could receive an email while others do not.

 ## Step 8: Ensure your email address is included as a recipient for this subscription
 Click [here]() to learn more about how email recipients are determined.